arbor-sim/arbor/doc/morphology.rst

    tree.append(parent= 4, x=23.0, y= 8.0, z= 0.0, radius= 0.3, tag= 1)
    tree.append(parent= 3, x=20.0, y=-4.0, z= 0.0, radius= 0.3, tag= 1)

+The root sample with id 0 has a large radius to represent the soma, and the dendritic tree is represented by samples 1-6.

 .. figure:: gen-images/tree6a.svg
   :width: 400
   :align: center

+If the morphology is generated without a spherical root, that is with ``spherical_root=False``, the soma is treated as a truncated cone whose end points are defined by between samples 0 and 1.

 .. code:: Python